DavidEGrayson/bitwise-ruby/day3/README.md

 our little language, and then use our parser to compile bytecode for that virtual machine.

+To play with my compiler and VM implemented in Ruby, use the CLIs:

+   $ ./compile.rb <<< '1 + 10/3' | ./run.rb
+   4

-I didn't want to use the traditional Ruby project structure.
-To run the tests, just do:
+To run the tests:

     gem install rspec
     rspec *spec.rb